Introduction

 According to the Peter G. Peterson Foundation, 40% of funding for public education comes from local taxes, and as a result, “funding can vary widely among school districts based on the wealth of the families living in them.
 School districts with high-value property are often able to fund their schools above the minimum level established by the state.”

-However, this is obviously not the case for everyone and the variation in district wealth leads to disparities in resources available for children across the U.S..
-During times of economic downturn, wealthier school districts can stay healthily afloat thanks to the revenue from their property taxes.
+However, this is obviously not the case for everyone and the variation in district wealth leads to disparities in resources available for children across the U.S. During times of economic downturn, wealthier school districts can stay healthily afloat thanks to the revenue from their property taxes.
 Less fortunate districts end up relying far more heavily on state taxes, a course that tends to be less stable and dependent on the state of the economy.

-According to National Center for Education statistics, the average age of a public school in the U.S. is 42 years.
-That means most schools were built decades before any signs of the digital transformation in education.
 And that’s just the average.
 Many schools built 100 years ago or more certainly did not have the architectural foresight to accommodate the computers that would eventually line classrooms, let alone the data centers that would be required to support modern remote learning and in-classroom technology demands like the growing supplementation of AR and VR applications.
 Some of these schools are forced to host their data centers in janitorial closets or other spaces that were never designed or intended to accommodate high processing capacity.
 Yet the pressure exists for IT teams to bring classrooms into the new era of learning, to offer children the most immersive and interactive learning experience possible.

 Increasing security threats, both digital and physical